hamzaalictn/universitystore/README.md

 6) Packaging:

-I have create different packages for different types of classes and logic.
+I have created different packages for different types of classes and logic.
 Each page package only contains classes with same functionality.

 7) Naming conventions: